tudasc/TypeART/README.md

 ## Why use it?

 Employ TypeART whenever you need type information of allocations in your program to verify some property, and generate diagnostics if it doesn't hold.
-For instance, low-level C-language APIs use `void`-pointers as generic types to call some library function.
-The user must specify its type and length manually.
+For instance, low-level C-language APIs use `void`-pointers as generic types.
+Often, the user must specify its type and length manually.
+This can be error prone, especially in larger, long-lived projects with changing developers.

 With TypeART, it is straightforward to verify that a `void`-pointer argument to an API is, e.g., a type `T` array with length `n`.
 Examples for type unsafe APIs include the Message-Passing Interface (MPI), checkpointing libraries and numeric solver libraries.

 ### Use Case: MUST - A dynamic MPI correctness checker